1316869355/io_import_images_as_planes_rewrite/README.md

 ## Current Shaders
-Here are them 4 main shader networks.
+Here are the 4 main shader networks.
 When the Material Type is changed only the (here Emmission) BSDF Shader is swapped out.
 On the Left is the UI in the image editor.
 Which is nice because the setup can be changed after the fact here and not as with the import only beforehand.

 ### Standard: